arthurits/RadialGaugePlot/README.md

 The goal is two-fold (work in progress):
 * Integrate this plot into [ScottPlot](https://github.com/ScottPlot/ScottPlot), already present in version 4.1.18 onwards.
-* Create a standalone control (probably as a nuget packet) that's easy to mantain and update
+* Create a standalone control (probably as a nuget packet) that's easy to mantain and update.

 Copyright © 2021 by Arthurits Ltd. No commercial nor profit use allowed.
 This software is provided only for personal and not-for-profit use.